sleirsgoevy/hbstore-cdn/README.md

 ```

 Then insert a USB drive with this file into the left USB port of the PS4 and start the application.

+**Note**: you only need to do this once.
+If you want to use the original CDN, upload another settings.ini with `CDN=http://orbismandl.darksoftware.xyz`.